 Written by Vivek Jaiswal | Co-founder, Customer Guru

-Measuring NPS by asking the ‘Ultimate question’ is a good start, however when an organisation sets out to implement NPS as a measure of customer loyalty, it should be especially wary of considering it as just another question in the feedback survey.
+Measuring NPS by asking the ‘Ultimate question’ is a good start, however, when an organisation sets out to implement it as a measure of customer loyalty, it should be especially wary of considering it as just another question in the feedback survey.
 This is a sure fire way of how NOT to be successful with NPS.

-In itself, NPS is a powerful indicator of customer behaviour, and it helps identify the promoters and detractors along with the reasons behind both.
-Armed with such insights, companies could act on the feedback to recover some detractors as well as up sell promoters.
-Of course this requires a fundamental shift in how customer feedback is viewed.
-Especially when NPS is clubbed with several other ratings question.
-The thing with ratings question is that it offers a great way to rate internal departments and place them against each other.
+In itself, the Net Promoter Score is a powerful indicator of customer behaviour, and it helps identify the promoters and detractors along with the reasons behind both.
+Armed with such insights, companies could act on the feedback to recover some detractors as well as upsell promoters.
+Of course, this requires a fundamental shift in how customer feedback is viewed.
+Especially when NPS is clubbed with several other rating question.
+The thing with rating question is that it offers a great way to rate internal departments and place them against each other.
 But it fails to correlate with customer behaviour and that is where it falls short of giving cues on what could be done to improve customer loyalty, and therefore retention revenue.

 I am confident that organisations that have successfully implemented NPS did not approach it as just another question in the customer satisfaction survey.
 There are countless case studies and testimonials on why implementing NPS was taken as a strategic decision by some of the market leaders around the world.
 Here are a few more reasons why NPS shouldn’t be looked as just another question: